 Miss Taylor is completing her eighth year as Dean of Girls at East High School.
-She received her A.B. degree at Miami

-University.
+She'received her A.B. degree at Miami University and her M.A. degree from Ohio University.

 Miss Taylor is Girls' League Sponsor, Co-Sponsor of the Y-Hi, and Co-Sponsor of the Student Council.